 The Pennsylvania Resources Council (PRC), a Pittsburgh-based statewide environmental organization, recently commissioned a plan to build a center for hard-to-recycle materials (CHaRM) in Allegheny County by 2030.

-Last week, the PRC revealed its plan for what it calls a “sustainable, multifunctional [CHaRM]” that would be open year-round and collect household hazardous waste; electronics; hard-to-recycle material, such as tires, freon-containing devices and foam plastic as well as traditionally recycled materials like paper, aluminum and glass.
+During the final week of November, the PRC revealed its plan for what it calls a “sustainable, multifunctional [CHaRM]” that would be open year-round and collect household hazardous waste; electronics; hard-to-recycle material, such as tires, freon-containing devices and foam plastic as well as traditionally recycled materials like paper, aluminum and glass.

-According to a report from WESA in Pittsburgh, the PRC expects the facility to could serve 200 people per day year-round within its first five years of operation, and the group also notes that, in those first five years, its CHaRM is projected to recycle approximately 3 million pounds of materials—about five times the current total brought in via the existing collection events system.
+According to a report from WESA in Pittsburgh, the PRC expects the facility could serve 200 people per day year-round within its first five years of operation, and the group also notes that, in those first five years, its CHaRM is projected to recycle approximately 3 million pounds of materials—about five times the current total brought in via the existing collection events system.

 “Our current system of one-day collection events is a vital service, but we’re only serving about 1 percent of county residents,” PRC Deputy Director Sarah Alessio Shea says in a statement.
 As of 2020, Allegheny County had a population of 1.25 million, making it the second-most populous county in Pennsylvania.

-In the PRC’s “2024 Strategic Plan,” the group reports that it diverts more than 235,000 pounds of household hazardous waste and more than 345,000 pounds of electronics annually via its half-day collection events, but notes several challenges and risks associated with those types of events, including service gaps, performance limitations and staffing impacts.
+In the PRC’s “2024 Strategic Plan,” the group reports that it diverts more than 235,000 pounds of household hazardous waste and more than 345,000 pounds of electronics annually via its half-day collection events but notes several challenges and risks associated with those types of events, including service gaps, performance limitations and staffing impacts.

 A key takeaway from feedback received from PRC staff is that the group collectively agrees a permanent facility would benefit residents, staff and the environment by diverting “significantly more” material to recycling and proper disposal.